shellofnuts/Modified_Ising_Model/README.md

-# Square Lattice
+# Magnetic Modelling using Heisenberg Model

+This code implements a monte-carlo approach to simulating magnetic moments in 2D lattices.
+The N=3 Heisenberg model is implemented with anisotropy factors.
+This allows us to overcome the Mermin-Wagner theorem and stimulate and tune long-range magnetic order in 2D lattices.
+The lattice symmetry can be arbitrarily defined, where the strength and interaction type (FM/AFM) can be individually defined for each direction.

+## Compiling

-The SimpleSquare.c can be compiled using:
+The LatticeSim_OpenMPI.c can be compiled using:
 ```
-gcc foo.c -o foo -lm".
+gcc foo.c -o foo -lm
 ```

 The math.h library needs to be linked for successful compile.